Skin Rejuvenation In New Jersey

 Chemical peeling has become increasingly popular and is offered by a variety of practitioners in different settings, including MediSpas and salons.
 While chemical peels are beneficial for patients of all skin colors and tones who have acne, sun-damaged and aging skin, these peels should be done by a dermatologist.
 It is critical in medium and deep depth peeling to achieve variable penetration of the acid to avoid damage to the skin and achieve optimal results.

 What To Expect During Treatment

-These peels are applied by our board certified dermatologists and then after a specific amount of time are neutralized.
+These peels are applied by our board-certified dermatologists and then after a specific amount of time are neutralized.
 They slough off old skin cells thereby encouraging the regrowth of new cells at a more rapid rate.
-This encourages production of collagen to the skin, reduces pore size and helps to reduce fine lines and wrinkles as well as pigmentation and clogged pores.
+This encourages the production of collagen to the skin, reduces pore size and helps to reduce fine lines and wrinkles as well as pigmentation and clogged pores.